RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 :::

 #### Description
-``load_color_data()`` is a function that can load a custom color set onto the CoDrone EDU.
+Previously name ``load_classifier()``. ``load_color_data()`` is a function that can load a custom color set onto the CoDrone EDU.
 If no custom color set is given then the default color set is loaded.
 There is also an option to show the color set as a graph.

 #### Syntax
 ``load_color_data()``